 Sheltered by towering redwoods and surrounded by fruit orchards and gardens, this boutique inn offers adults a romantic getaway — a secluded and peaceful refuge to relax, rejuvenate, and re-connect.
 The Mission Revival-style main building was built as a private home in 1922, and with the addition of other buildings the inn now offers 19 guest rooms and suites.
 The luxurious spa suite offers relaxed pampering in a tranquil and romantic setting.

 According to fans, this place feels like a secret: you park in a nondescript gravel parking lot, then when you open the gate you immediately see a beautiful open space with a pool, bar, and hot tub.
-This eco-friendly resort features understated design and affordable luxury in 14 old miners’ cabins tucked against redwoods, plus three “glamping” (glamorous camping) tents.
-The tents have all the luxuries of the regular rooms, including platform beds and organic linens.
+This eco-friendly resort features understated design and affordable luxury in 14 old miners’ cabins tucked against redwoods, plus a vintage "lovebug" camper and three “glamping” (glamorous camping) tents.
+The camper and tents have all the luxuries of the regular rooms, including platform beds and organic linens.
 Relax and enjoy snacks poolside at the saline pool and hot tub, or enjoy a massage in the onsite spa.

 This century-old guest ranch sits on 15 acres among towering redwoods on the banks of the Russian River.
 Its rustic cabins and cottages blend harmoniously into a landscape of ancient apple orchards, bamboo groves, grassy meadows, and a kitchen garden.
 The property includes two mature rare Dawn Redwood trees (hence the lodge’s current name).
 The resort is dog friendly, and includes private river access, a pool, and free Wi-Fi.
 The onsite restaurant, Agriculture Public House, truly brings the farm to the table, and the full service bar pours local craft beers, Russian River wines, and specialty cocktails.